robinrodricks/FluentFTP/ISSUE_TEMPLATE.md

 **Logs :**

 <!---
-Please generate logs from FluentFTP and paste them in the marked area below.
+Please generate VERBOSE logs from FluentFTP and paste them in the marked area below.
 See this link for steps :

 https://github.com/robinrodricks/FluentFTP/wiki/Logging#how-do-i-trace-ftp-commands-for-debugging